 By Jason Crawford Samios-Uy

-Running Time: Approx. 90 minutes with no intermission
+Running Time: Approx. 2 hours and 30 minutes with a 15-minute intermission

-This is what I thought of Single Carrot Theatre’s production of A Public Reading of an Unproduced Screenplay About The Death of Walt Disney… What did you think?
+This is what I thought of Tidewater Players’ production of Without a Clue… What did you think?
 Please feel free to leave a comment!

 Email us at email@example.com